pjahanlou/senior-capstone-project/README.md

 # STRapp (Seizure Technical Response app)

 ## Features

 **Internal Login**
   - The user is able to login with their email and password

 **Internal Signup**
   - The user is able to signup for the application using email, username, and password

 **Google Login/Signup**
   - The user can signup and login with their Google account

 **Twitter Login/Signup**
   - The user can signup and login with their twitter account.
 Note: This feature is currently under production as we're having some minor issues with the API keys.

 **Forget Password**
   - The user can reset their password if they have forgotten it.

 **Journals**
   - The user can manually add journal entries.
 This feature is still under production because the user cannot edit or remove previous journals.

 **Contacts Page**

- - The user can view their contacts.
+  - The user can view their contacts, and select any amount to their emergency contacts.
 This feature is still under production.
-Eventually functionality for adding and removing contacts from the Emergency contact list will implemented.
+Eventually functionality for removing contacts from the Emergency contact list will implemented.

 **Questionnaire**
- - The user is prompted with a Questionnaire after logging in.
+  - The user is prompted with two questionnaires after logging in.
 This requests user preferences for certain app functions.
-Eventually this feature will utilize the Contacts Page once it is fully functional.
+This feature utilizes the Contacts Page to collect Emergency contacts list.